-To further advance awareness of the positive impact procurement has on sustainability, Accenture has joined forces with the Sustainable Procurement Pledge (SPP).
-The SPP is a global, nonprofit community of procurement professionals that aims to embed sustainability in their daily activities.
-SPP empowers and equips procurement professionals with access to the right knowledge, tools and behavior.
-Accenture is supporting these efforts and participating in the leadership and advisory panels.
+To further advance awareness of the positive impact procurement has on sustainability, we have joined forces with the Sustainable Procurement Pledge (SPP), a global nonprofit community of procurement professionals that aims to embed sustainability in their daily activities.
+SPP empowers and equips members with access to the right knowledge, tools and behavior.
+Accenture is supporting these efforts and participating in SPP's leadership and advisory panels.